Data-Science-for-Linguists-2020/Analysis-of-Japanese-Loanwords/progress-report.md

 I appreciate the extra time that was given for me to work on this.
 To Jevon, the TAs, and my fellow linguists: be safe!!!

+## Entry 4 - 4/14/2020
+### Repo Changes
+- Changed `progressreports` to `progress_data` - decided to parse it up a little.
+Once my dataframes were all settled as far as data I didn't create (like word frequencies in conversations, etc.) I pickled them and put them into a new dataframe in a new notebook (see below) so I could separate my cleaned data from other sources and my constructed data based off that clean data.
+Progress report 3 begins here
+- Created `progress_analysis` - see above; progress report 3 continues and concludes here
+- Added Guestbook to `README`
+### Accomplishments
+- Fixed that issue that I described in my last progress report
+	- I had to go back and rethink how I was going to append each string in `byfile` entries to a new array in `byparticipant`, but I decided to just make it a string instead of an array of strings.
+This will have its benefits in terms of efficiency
+- Debugged some previous issues that I hadn't noticed before
+	- I forgot to reset the indices on `finalwordlist` in `progress_data` - there was an issue when I tried to go through the list of words when I was trying to find their conversational frequencies because the list of words went from index 0 to index 2.
+When I used `dropna()`, it got rid of the index, which isn't what I wanted it to do.
+I fixed this with some help from John!
+It's a one-liner, but a helpful one-liner nonetheless.
+	- I kept having an issue where two participants had no conversation data in `byparticipant` even after I sorted through all the data.
+After putting in print statements everywhere, I noticed a typo in one of the CSV files that I created myself.
+I went through and fixed that error, as well as a couple of other errors like spaces/newlines where they shouldn't be and I doublechecked the participant IDs.
+One participant's data was fixed, but another one wasn't, so I investigated the text file that she was listed as a participant in; turns out, she never really said anything, so I took her name out of `byparticipant`.
+- Performed preliminary analysis on potential data issues
+	- Some participants participated in more discussions than others, so there's a good chance the data will be skewed.
+In my `progress_analysis` notebook, I noted some potential solutions that will probably have varying degrees of success.
+	- Revamped my `wordlist` dataframe a little; added a column for the frequencies in which the words occur *in the conversation files* to compare to their listed web-based frequencies and compared certain words frequencies.
+Also dropped words that were one Katakana character long, as their use was unlikely and there was a good chance some words were double/triple-counted.